fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/onetime-redemptions-old-apis.md

-## Sell a Mutual Fund using Old APIs
+## Sell a Mutual Fund using V1 APIs
 #### Facilitate redemptions for your investor

 Mutual fund units are associated with folios.
 You can treat folios as sub-accounts under the investment account.
 You can fetch the list of folios for an investment a/c from the [FPDocs, holdings report](https://fintechprimitives.com/api/#get-holding-report). `redeemable_units` shows the number of units that are available for selling.
 You can use the FP APIs to sell the units partially or in total.